Prepare to be dazzled by this breathtaking collection.

-This breathtaking, world famous collection of 23,578 gemstones are still used in royal ceremonies today.
+This magnificent world-famous collection of 23,578 gemstones boasts items that are still used in royal ceremonies today.

 The Crown Jewels, part of the Royal Collection, are the most powerful symbols of the British Monarchy and hold deep religious and cultural significance in our nation’s history.
 The mystique and beauty of the diamonds and precious jewels in the royal regalia have always held an unparalleled allure to visitors from across the globe.